 In case you missed the conference, our team gathered some highlights about the major trends discussed in Houston this October.
 Here’s what we learned, the highlights and what we think are some of the major trends going forward for human genomics.

 Multiomics, where the data sets of different omic groups are combined during analysis, has been gaining momentum recently.
 At ASHG, this was no exception; the focus wasn’t merely on human genomics, but how our genome links and interacts to other “–omes”, such as the proteome, transcriptome, epigenome, and microbiome.
 The incorporation of the microbiome into human genomic studies is a major trend we see across our customer base every day due to the advancement of sequencing technology, informatics and microbial reference databases.
 We surveyed a number of ASHG attendees, asking if they were interested in taking a multiomics approach to their research and 63% said “yes”.
 Are you among these researchers?
 How do you plan to incorporate multiomics in your own projects?
-Leave a comment below.
+Let us know on Twitter, LinkedIn, or our Facebook page.

 Big data was another hot topic at ASHG 2019, with the focus on addressing the best approach.
 This year, data analytics is less of a mystery at ASHG and was frequently discussed in the hallways and in the sessions.
 It was also evident by the number of bioinformatians attending ASHG year over year.
 Their mission is to continue to derive meaningful insights from the masses of data generated each year.